But most of all, I love a holiday that revolves around gratitude.

 Wow--I'm amazed at what needed to be done, and what we've gotten done: the cottage foundation shored up, the cottage AC/heat replaced, the floors of the big house replaced, new interior walls in the laundry room with the outer wall repaired too, and new fence and gates.
 We are in the process of the kitchen remodel, with steady progress--slow progress, but steady.
 We will think about the other issues of the cottage once we get the kitchen remodel done.

 --With my old school, the Art Institute of Ft.
 Lauderdale, closing this year, I am grateful that I made the move to a different job in 2016.
 I continue to like my current job--another source of gratitude.

 --I am grateful that my spouse still loves teaching Philosophy; it's wonderful to see him so engaged with a subject that we both still find so important.

 --I am grateful that my family continues to enjoy spending time together.
 I had wondered if we might drift away from each other after the death of my grandmother, but we have not.

 --I am grateful for my Fitbit which has helped me lose some weight.
 More important, I'm getting more movement into my days.

 --I am profoundly grateful that I can still fit creativity into my days.

-Let me not get so lost in my luckiness that I forget to be mindful of those who can't be so grateful.
-Let me work to create a world where we all will have enough.
+Let me not get so lost in my gratitude that I forget those who haven't been as lucky this past year.
+Let me continue to yearn for and to work for a world where we all have enough to inspire gratitude.